Salhub10/Salhub10/README.md

 - 👋 Hi, I’m @Salhub10
-- 👀 I’m interested in ... video games development
+- 👀 I’m interested in ... video games development and programming
 - 🌱 I’m currently learning ...
 Unity 3d and C#
 - 📫 How to reach me ... snapchat ( knafti2021 ) or linkedin (https://www.linkedin.com/in/khalil-nafti-aa4b3b155)